Study Leave

 International Leave

 In line with national policy agreed by NHSE Deans, one international conference/meeting, providing all other curriculum requirements are met, will be considered for each doctor in training for any one programme, which can be defined as Foundation, Core, Higher or otherwise every three years (so as not to disadvantage doctors on a run-through programme).
+This can be applied for on Accent Leave Manager by selecting the 'International' Leave Type (having entered your leave dates, this should appear in the Leave Type drop-down).

 Requests to attend overseas study courses/conferences will only be considered in exceptional circumstances.
 Such circumstances include: